Venom1991/refind-btrfs/README.md

 * Gathers information about mounted filesystems (from [mtab](https://en.wikipedia.org/wiki/Mtab)) which are present on all of the found block devices
 * Identifies the root mount point and gathers information about the subvolume which is mounted at said mount point
 * Searches for snapshots of the identified subvolume in the configured directory (or directories)
-* Searches for rEFInd's main configuration file on the ESP and parses it to extract [manual boot stanzas](https://www.rodsbooks.com/refind/configfile.html#stanzas) from it (nested configs are also analyzed, if present)
+* Searches for rEFInd's main config file on the ESP and parses it to extract [manual boot stanzas](https://www.rodsbooks.com/refind/configfile.html#stanzas) from it (included configs are also analyzed, if present)
 * Selects the configured number of latest snapshots and uses them as such if they are writable and if any aren't, it either (depending on the configuration):
   * sets their read-only flag to false, thus making them writable
   * creates new writable snapshots from them in the configured location